A-N-Ulab/Arduino-PhotoFrame/README.md

   |- STL
 - Code
   |- allTest_01
+  |- Photoframe_firmware--04-02-2025
   |- test programs
 - Graphics
   |- Otsi
 - Photos to SD
 ```
 - `Cad files` - folder containing step models, STL meshes and freecad project
-- `Code` - folder containing test programs for the whole photoframe and test program used to test individual components
+- `Code` - folder containing test programs for the whole photoframe program used to test individual components as well as completed code
 - `Graphics` - folder containing all graphics, including 240x120px Otsi
 - `Photos to SD` - folder containing bitmaps of all photos that are gonna be displayed